 TEB22: Fabulous Food

 In this unit, students extend on their knowledge of key food selection models in Australia and around the world and have the opportunity to critically analyse and reinvent appropriate indigenous food selection models.
-They study a range of different ingredients and develop their understanding of the physical and chemical properties of food substances.
+They study a range of different ingredients and develop their understanding of the physical and chemical properties of food substances, including common chemical reactions that occur during cooking.
 Practical skills continue to be developed, with an emphasis on the preparation of sustainable and nutritious main meals and snacks.
-The theory tasks will consolidate the knowledge learnt in their practical lessons, with the opportunity to build skills in nutritious and budget friendly meal planning.
-Students also explore technological advances in kitchen appliances and their impact on Australian domestic and commercial kitchens.
-They also develop their research and report-writing skills by conducting a survey in this area.
+The theory tasks consolidate the knowledge learnt in practical lessons, with the opportunity to build skills in nutritious and budget friendly meal planning.

 TEC21: Thinking About Food